Raadsl/website-spammer/README.md

 ## License
-This project is licensed under the terms of the MIT License.
+This project is licensed under the terms of the GPL-3.0 License.
 Please see the LICENSE file for more information.

 ## Credits
 Made by Jorik aka Raadsel.